Outsourcing vs offshoring: Key differences explained

 Ownership

-Countries like India and the Philippines put major emphasis on educating and training its people; the result is a huge number of skilled, well-educated, and English-speaking talents just waiting to be hired.
-That’s the quality offshoring gives you.
+Countries like India and the Philippines, two of the most popular offshoring locations in Asia, put major emphasis on educating and training their people.
+The result is a huge number of skilled, well-educated, and English-speaking talents just waiting to be hired.

 Cost-effectiveness